DKunin/conv/README.md

 # Conv

-> Module for conversation of one currency to the other, using api.fixer.io
+> Module for conversation of one currency to the other, exchangeratesapi.io

 ## Usage